chadwhitacre/openpath/2024/the-historical-case-for-fair-source/index.md

 Fair Source is software that is safe for companies to share and developers to use.
 We need it because Open Source, historically, has been a tenuous alliance of community and commercial projects, and this alliance seems to have run its course.
-By introducing a new term, Fair Source, for single-vendor commercial projects, we can reduce pressure to change the Open Source Definition, and free up more companies to share their core software products.
+By introducing a new term for commercial projects, we can set better expectations with developers, reduce pressure to change the Open Source Definition, and free up more companies to share their core software products.

 ## Safe for Developers and Companies Alike

 One lens through which to view Fair Source is **safety**.
 Fair Source software
 is:

-1. safe for <b>developers</b> to read, run, modify, and contribute back to without undue compliance risk; and
+1. safe for <b>developers</b> to read, run (in most cases), modify, and contribute to without undue compliance risk; and
 1. safe for <b>companies</b> to adopt for their core software products without undue risk to their business.

 At Sentry we have been applying what we are now calling Fair Source principles for 5+ years, and we have clearly been able to achieve a balance between these